AllenDowney/ElementsOfDataScience/README.md

 There are a few places where I use a programming feature before it is fully explained, but I keep them to a minimum, and I'll let you know what you don't need to know.

 This "book" is in the form of Jupyter notebooks.
 Jupyter is a software development tool you can run in a web browser, so you don't have to install any software.
-A Jupyter notebook is a document that contains text, Python code, and results, so you can read it like a book.
-But you can also modify the code, run it, develop new programs, and test them.
+A Jupyter notebook is a document that contains text, Python code, and results.
+So you can read it like a book, but you can also modify the code, run it, develop new programs, and test them.

-The notebooks contains exercises where you can practice what you are learning.
+The notebooks contains exercises where you can practice what you learn.
 Most of the exercises are meant to be quick, but a few are more substantial.
-The solutions are also available if you get stuck.

-This material is a work in progress, so your feedback is welcome.
-The best way to provide that feedback is to [click here and create an issue in this GitHub repository](https://github.com/AllenDowney/ElementsOfDataScience/issues).
+This material is a work in progress, so suggestions are welcome.
+The best way to provide feedback is to [click here and create an issue in this GitHub repository](https://github.com/AllenDowney/ElementsOfDataScience/issues).

 ## The notebooks